Kovelja009/algo_problems/README.md

 - problem which has composite solution
 - we can make function that checks whether we have next `k` elements
 - we have function that reverses the `k` elements
-- then we have function that we recursively call which revierses the `k` elements and then calls itself for the rest of the list
+- then we have function that we recursively call which revierses the `k` elements and then calls itself for the rest of the listcd